Sentinel-Software-GmbH/CHARON-Server/README.md

 Ceedling:
 Navigate to the Port folder and use one of the Ports.
-Use ceedling release to build exe or elf.
+Use ceedling release to build .exe or .elf.

 ## Note
 standalone build will only create a library with any port dependencies.